thevedantmodi/recipes/README.md

 I also encourage to fork and pull request this repository, to maintain a **free and open source** recipe book!

+Please find empty directories/recipes for recipes that need to be added still!

 Contact me for any inquiries you have.